Helping motorists to become safer drivers is essential for improving the safety of our roads and reducing the road toll.

 There are road safety coordinators based at most local councils who work in schools and the community; Police education officers working in schools in partnership with teachers; and driver training courses run by the AA, industry organisations and companies.

 Many school and community courses focus on educating young drivers.
 Some courses target particular sections of the public, for example the Safe with Age courses for older drivers, and initiatives to raise parent awareness about child restraints.

 The AA has an independent charitable trust, the AA Driver Education Foundation, to promote safer driver behaviour.

 The Foundation promotes educational and practical initiatives that result in the highest standards of positive driver attitudes and safe driving skills.
-It also governs the education programme, Students Against Driving Drunk (SADD).
+It also governs the education programme, Students Against Dangerous Driving (SADD).

 AA driver training and defensive driving courses

 We offer driving lessons, refresher driver training, and defensive driving courses to drivers of all ages and abilities.